 With advice from veterans, extensive online research and some REI Christmas gift cards in hand, we set out to add some new items to our gear.
 And to replace some winter items that were getting old and likely not performing at their peak.
 We procured all our gear from REI for two reasons:

 #1 – REI’s staff is always helpful in giving advice relevant to our needs.
 When not at their day job they are frequently enjoying the outdoors and testing the gear they sell.

-#2 – They have a return policy that is unequaled as far as I am aware.
+#2 – REI has a return policy that is unequaled as far as I know.
 For a full year you can return any item for refund or replacement (except certain electronics) if you are unhappy for any reason.
 Prior to this discovery there were many times I purchased hiking boots or other gear which worked great when testing at home only to find there was some concern or issue when I hit the trail.
 This makes me a super loyal REI customer.